CSIO-FPIL/Dense-Sense-ODOR/README.md

 Our explainability analysis indeed found this to be true.
 We took the functional group odor labels that our model was able to successfully predict (AUROC per label score >0.8).
 The code can be a found in this <code>Dense_Sense_Explainability_g1.ipynb</code> notebook.</div>

-# Figures
-All the figures used in the paper are available in the [figures](https://github.com/CSIO-FPIL/generative-odor/tree/main/figures) folder.

 # Contributors
 **Pinaki Saha**, University of Hertfordshire, UH Biocomputation Group, United Kingdom <br>
 **Mrityunjay Sharma**, CSIR-CSIO, Chandigarh, India